Rounding Numbers in Microsoft Excel, Access and VBA

 A rounding function is said to be symmetric if it either rounds all numbers away from zero or rounds all numbers towards zero.

-Any rounding introduces an error associated with the resulting number.
-If you are rounding a series of numbers using arithmetic rounding, rounding up or rounding down, the overall accumulated error will always skew your result.
+Any rounding introduces an error associated with the resulting rounded number.
+If you are rounding a series of numbers, then the overall accumulated error will usually skew your result:

-You use banker's rounding and alternate rounding in an attempt balance out the effect of rounding errors, thereby reducing the skew.
+You might choose to use banker’s rounding in your attempts to balance out the effect of rounding errors, thereby reducing the skew.